NicodemusGurion/nicodemusgurion.github.io/_posts/2024-07-10-quick-answers.md

 Islam teaches that Muslims are ransomed from hell by Allah sending innocent Jews of Christians in their place.
 So by your own words you condemn Allah as an unjust god.

 Muslims say that Jesus wasn't crucified because Allah replaced him with someone else who died instead.
-So Allah let's an innocent man be a ransom for Jesus?
+So Allah lets an innocent man be a ransom for Jesus?

+Surah 35:18 says "No soul burdened with sin will bear the burden of another."
+But Jesus had no burden of sin, which is why he COULD bear the burden of others.
+(Sahih al Bukhari 3431)

 ### "The crucifixion is pagan human sacrifice"